cyberbotics/naoqisim/README.md

 # naoqisim
 NAOqi enabled controller for simulated NAO robots in Webots

+## DISCLAIMER

+This software is provided as-is with the hope it may help users.
+It may or may not work, without any guarantee.
+It is not maintained any more, neither by Aldebaran / SoftBank Robotics, nor by Cyberbotics.

 ## Introduction

 This repository contains the source code and dependencies needed to build the naoqisim Webots controller.
 This controller is used to connect a Webots-simulated NAO robot to the NAOqi programming interface, including the Choregraphe graphical programming interface.